tomblchr/atem-streamlia/readme.md

 ## Inspirations

 * https://github.com/filiphanes/atem-live-controller
-** A similar concept implemented using node.
+    * A similar concept implemented using node.
 Uses the [applest-atem](https://github.com/applest/node-applest-atem) library to communicate with the ATEM.
 * https://github.com/LibAtem/LibAtem
-** A .NET Core library that is not shackled to the ATEM SDK.
+    * A .NET Core library not shackled to the ATEM SDK.

 ## Contributing